xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/component-files/component-files/frename.md

 `Y` must be a simple 1 or 2 element integer vector containing a file tie number and an optional passnumber.
 If the passnumber is omitted it is assumed to be zero.

 `X` must be a simple character scalar or vector containing the new name of the file.
 This name must be in accordance with the operating system's conventions, and may be specified with a relative or absolute pathname.
 If no file extension is supplied, the first extension specified by the   CFEXT parameter will be added.
-See CFEXT Parameter CFEXT on page 1.
+See CFEXT Parameter[ CFEXT](../../UserGuide/Installation and Configuration/Configuration Parameters.htm#CFEXT).